 In their broadest sense, gangs are a mode of social organisation which is as old as humanity itself.
 While female gangs do occur, most gangs are formed by men.
 These exclusive groups band together for brotherhood, community, warfare, defence, crime or profit.
 After the world’s first cities developed over 5,000 years ago, written laws defined some gangs as ‘criminal’ and persecuted them for their activities.
-In 1307, for example, the Templar Knights of France were charged with criminal heresy, and suppressed by King Philip IV of France.
+In 1307, for example, the Knights Templar of France were charged with criminal heresy and suppressed by King Philip IV.
 From about the 17th century, as cities grew, gangs associated with crime for profit became increasingly common in European and American cities, and in America’s ‘Wild West’.

 In Australasia, Ned Kelly’s Australian band entered local folklore, as did the Burgess gang of New Zealand, which robbed and killed several South Island gold miners in the mid-1860s.